-2014 will be here before you know it.
+2015 is here!
 Come and join the Llama family at Camp Lawton.
 Every Scout dreams of fun and adventure at summer camp.
 Since 1921 Camp Lawton has been bringing these dreams to life.

 The mighty views of Tucson provide the dramatic backdrop for this full service camp.
 The camp includes usage of Rose Canyon Lake for canoeing and fishing, a trading post, a .22 rifle range (where we use air rifles per Forest Service Regulations), an archery range, photography, scoutcraft, handicraft and an ecology study center.
-For experienced campers, Lawton offers and a climbing program and a new mountain man area.
+For experienced campers, Lawton offers a climbing program and a new mountain man area.

 Far more important to a Scout than these wonderful facilities are the outstanding young men and women of the Lawton staff.
 The staff is the kind of older Scout that each camper will look up to and want to be like.
 They are trained at National Camp School to make every Scout feel special and give him a great camping experience.

 First year campers can earn the Swimming merit badge.
 Second year Campers can earn the Life Saving Merit Badge.
 Scouts that have already earned these merit badges are encouraged to earn the BSA lifeguard Certificate or earn the Mile Swim award. (see more)

 We also have Canoeing on Rose Canyon Lake.
 The Catalina Council, BSA has been granted access to teach the Canoeing merit badge.
 Come learn how to use the “J” stroke and much, much more. (see more)

 Join our National Camp School Trained Shooting Sports staff at Camp Lawton.
 Come pull the trigger and learn how to shoot while earning the Rifle Shooting merit badge.
 If you are not a sharp shooter, try your steady hand at the Archery merit badge.
 Find out how to make an arrow and hit a bulls eye.